6 Methods of Qualitative Consumer Research (with Examples)

 The common thread?
 You should use qualitative research over quantitative when you need rich insights instead of confirmation.
 When you’re looking to explore.

-6 Methods of Qualitative Consumer Research
+6 Methods of qualitative consumer research

 Some methods work best when you’re in discovery mode, trying to surface needs or habits.
 Others are better suited for testing an idea or getting feedback on a flow.